Structure and stability of high-redshift galaxies in cosmological simulations

 Given this complexity, is it correct to apply the Toomre analysis to select regions undergoing gravitational collapse and star formation?
 How well can we predict the amount of star-forming gas and star formation rate (SFR) in high-redshift galaxies?

 Our goal is to estimate the accuracy of applying the Toomre criterion and Toomre fragmentation mass.
 Using a recent suite of cosmological simulations of Milky Way-type galaxies, we verify the validity of the Toomre analysis.
+Unlike regular disc galaxies observed at low redshift, our simulated high redshift galaxies are turbulent and show irregular shapes.
+To explore the structure of our simulated galaxies, we study the radial profiles of these galaxies and use moments of inertia to obtain their axis ratios in order to check whether they can be considered discs.
 We argue that the $Q$ parameter is a better predictor of the star formation sites than simply the molecular gas density, because it covers a smaller dynamic range.
-We also study the depletion time of cold gas as a function of spatial scale and, in agreement with previous non-cosmological studies, show that the two commonly used approaches (gas-centered and star-centered) give very different estimates on $\sim 100$~pc scales but converge on kpc scale.
+We also study the depletion time of cold gas as a function of spatial scale and, in agreement with previous non-cosmological studies, show that the two commonly used approaches (gas-centred and star-centred) give very different estimates on $\sim 100$~pc scales but converge on kpc scale.

 We describe the simulations used for this analysis and the spatial and kinematic structure of simulated galaxies in Section~\ref{sec:sim}.
 We apply the Toomre analysis and calculate maps of the $Q$ parameter in Section~\ref{sec:toomre}.
 In Section~\ref{sec:depletion} we study the depletion time of cold molecular gas on different spatial scales.
 We discuss the implications of our results for modeling galactic star formation in Section~\ref{sec:discussion} and present our conclusions in Section~\ref{sec:summary}.